 - Do backup your Salesforce Data and Metadata regularly:

 - Do enable Einstein Search as this is now generally available at no extra cost.
-Setup is simple, just enable it and let your Users feed Einstein!
+Setup is simple, just enable it and let your users feed Einstein’s models!

-- Do monitor System Usage using free Salesforce Adoption & Usage Dashboards by Salesforce Labs.
+- Do monitor System Usage using free Salesforce Adoption and Usage Dashboards by Salesforce Labs.

 - Do use Confetti.
 To use Confetti, you need a Path for an object.
 Use confetti when a Path hits a stage like “Closed Won” or “Project Completed.”